ocaml/ocaml.org/data/planet/mirage/ocaml-tls-the-protocol-implementation-and-mitigations-to-known-attacks.md

 <p>Within six months, two hackers managed to develop a clean-slate TLS
 stack, together with required crypto primitives, ASN.1, and X.509 handling, in a high-level pure language.
-We interoperate with widely deployed TLS stacks, as shown by our <a href="https://tls.nqsb.io">demo server</a>.
+We interoperate with widely deployed TLS stacks, as shown by our <a href="https://tls.nqsb.io - [1 Client error: Timeout was reached]">demo server</a>.
 The code size is nearly two orders of magnitude smaller than OpenSSL, the most widely used open source library (written in C, which a lot of programming languages wrap instead of providing their own TLS implementation).
-Our code base seems to be robust -- the <a href="https://tls.nqsb.io">demo server</a> successfully finished over 22500 sessions in less than a week, with only 11 failing traces.</p>
+Our code base seems to be robust -- the <a href="https://tls.nqsb.io - [1 Client error: Timeout was reached]">demo server</a> successfully finished over 22500 sessions in less than a week, with only 11 failing traces.</p>
 <p>There is a huge need for high quality TLS implementations, because
-several TLS implementations suffered this year from severe security problems, such as <a href="https://en.wikipedia.org/wiki/Heartbleed">heartbleed</a>, <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-1266">goto fail</a>, <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3466">session id</a>, <a href="http://armoredbarista.blogspot.de/2014/04/easter-hack-even-more-critical-bugs-in.html">Bleichenbacher</a>, <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0224">change cipher suite</a> and <a href="https://polarssl.org/tech-updates/security-advisories/polarssl-security-advisory-2014-02">GCM DoS</a>.
-The main cause is implementation complexity due to lack of abstraction, and memory safety issues.</p>
+several TLS implementations suffered this year from severe security problems, such as <a href="https://en.wikipedia.org/wiki/Heartbleed">heartbleed</a>, <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-1266">goto fail</a>, <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3466">session id</a>, <a href="http://armoredbarista.blogspot.de/2014/04/easter-hack-even-more-critical-bugs-in.html">Bleichenbacher</a>, <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0224">change cipher suite</a> and <a href="https://polarssl.org/tech-updates/security-advisories/polarssl-security-advisory-2014-02 - [404 Not Found]">GCM DoS</a>.
+The main cause is
+implementation complexity due to lack of abstraction, and memory safety issues.</p>
 <p>We still need to address some security issues, and improve our performance.
 We